BobBuildTool/bob/doc/manual/configuration.rst

   ``right`` are equal, ``false`` otherwise.
 * ``$(match,string,pattern[,flags])``: Returns ``true`` if ``pattern`` is found in ``string``, ``false`` otherwise.
 Quoting the pattern is recommended.
 Flags are optional.
-The only supported flag by now is ``i`` to ignore case while searching.
+The only currently supported flag is ``i`` to ignore case while searching.
-* ``$(if-then-else,condition,then,else)``: The expansion of ``condition`` is interpreted as boolean value.
-If the contition is true the expansion of ``then`` is returned.
+* ``$(if-then-else,condition,then,else)``: The expansion of ``condition`` is interpreted as a boolean value.
+If the condition is true the expansion of ``then`` is returned.
 Otherwise ``else`` is returned.
 * ``$(is-sandbox-enabled)``: Return ``true`` if a sandbox is enabled in the current context, ``false`` otherwise.